TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/Modules/Modals.rst

     :Required: true
     :type: function

-    Callback that is triggered on button click - either simple function or `DeferredAction` / `ImmediateAction`
+    Callback that is triggered on button click - either a simple function or :js:`DeferredAction` / :js:`ImmediateAction`

 ..  confval:: active